John 7:1-53 - Outline of John (Book Notes menu page)

 8:1 Jesus went unto the mount of Olives.

-Note the movement here--
+Note the movement here:

--- they, away from Him. - - He, away from them.
+He, away from them.

 Click here to continue the study in John 8:1-